-For more information about the government’s long-term care visitation policy https://www.ontario.ca/page/covid-19-visiting-long-term-care-homes.
+More information about visitation in long-term care homes https://www.ontario.ca/page/covid-19-visiting-long-term-care-homes.

 Helpful tip: Phone or email ahead as long-term care home staff will be coordinating visits to ensure appropriate physical/social distancing occurs.
 Homes will likely be scheduling visits with a number of family members and may limit the number of visits that happen at any given time.

 Public hospitals and long-term care homes have received guidance from Ontario’s Chief Medical Officer of Health to restrict visitors.

 Essential visitors for public hospitals include:

 the parent or guardian of an ill child or youth

 a visitor of a patient undergoing a complex surgery

 a person visiting a very ill or dying patient

 Patient Ombudsman encourages Ontarians to check the website of your local hospital or to call ahead for updates about visitation.